opendatacube/datacube-ows/docs/database.rst

     ``datacube-ows-update --views``

-A lot of the speed of OWS comes from pushing expensive database calculations down into these materialised views, and refreshing them is slow and computationally expensive.
+A lot of the speed of OWS with the ``postgres`` index driver comes from pushing expensive database calculations down into these materialised views, and refreshing them is slow and computationally expensive.
 Large, constantly updating databases will unavoidably have